BIGBALLON/bigballon.github.io/_posts/2016-10-01-Common_Bugs.md

 ---

+There are Common some Bugs in C Programming.

 Most of the contents are directly from or modified from Prof. [Liu Pangfeng’s blog][1].
 Most credits should go to him.

 For all the following problems, answer the output message of the code, unless they are specified differently.
 If there are any exception(s) (or segmentation faults), indicate where it is (or they are).
 Most importantly, you need to explain the reason.

+> I don't want to write down the complete answer.
+If you have some questions, please leave a message below.
+Thank you!

 ### Problem 1: